ned14/outcome/doc/md/00-mainpage.md

 \page prerequisites Prerequisites

-Boost.Outcome is a header only C++ 14 library known to work on these compilers or better:
+Outcome is a header only C++ 14 library known to work on these compilers or better:
 - clang 3.5 (LLVM)
 - clang 3.7 (with Microsoft Codegen)
 - GCC 5.4